IlanCosman/scuba/README.md

 - Commands vs. File-based configuration - Scuba does not offer two seperate approaches for managing plugins.
 Instead, everything is done via commands.

 - Cache fallback - Fisher offers a cache fallback for installed plugins.
 However, caching doesn't make much sense when downloading and installing a plugin takes under a second.
-Caching requires that fish create permenant directories on your machine.
-It has also been the source of multiple bugs for Fisher.
+Caching requires that Fisher create permenant directories on your machine.
+It has also been the source of multiple bugs.

 ## Acknowledgements